WHMCS/developer-docs/themes/getting-started.md

 ## Creating a Custom Theme

-If you wish to create a new Parent Theme (that other themes can inherit from and be a child of), or are using an older version of WHMCS, you can create a Custom Theme.
+If you wish to create a new Parent Theme (that other themes can inherit from and be a child of), or are using WHMCS 8.0 or earlier, you can create a Custom Theme.
 For all other scenarios, we recommend using [Child Themes](/themes/child-themes).

 The first step is to create your own copy of the template.
 This ensures your customisations are not lost when updating.

 ### Method 1: Using Source Control

-If you're familiar with GIT Version Control, we make the Six theme available as a read-only repository on [Github](https://github.com/WHMCS/templates-six) that enables you to build your template in a way that can be tracked and automatically updated.
+If you're familiar with Git version control, we make our system themes and order form templates available as read-only repositories on [GitHub](https://github.com/WHMCS/).
+You can use these to build your template in a way that can be tracked and automatically updated.

 To use this, navigate to the WHMCS templates directory: